cemetery-studios/Privacy-Policy/README.md

 [Support Server](https://discord.gg/strings)

-Thank you for using Nirvana!
+Thank you for using Grave!
 Your privacy matters to us.